neovimhaskell/haskell-vim/README.md

 This feature is disable by default and requires `ghc-modi`.
 To enable `ghc-modi` support set `haskell_enable_ghc_modi` to `1` in your `.nvimrc`.

-You can configure an explicit path to your `ghg-modi` binary if needed by setting `g:ghc_modi_executable`.
+You can configure an explicit path to your `ghc-modi` binary if needed by setting `g:ghc_modi_executable`.

 [Demo][]